How Much is My Personal Injury Claim Worth?

 Once you send a demand to the insurance company, they will likely offer you a payment.
 However, this first offer is usually so low that anyone who knows the true value of your case would be offended.
 The insurance company may also ask you what your bottom-line number is to settle your case.
 This question is usually a ploy to establish a number that is lower than your initial request.

-In short, you may not need a lawyer to make someone pay, but you may need a lawyer to make sure you are paid what you deserve.
+In short, you may not need an attorney to make someone pay, but you may need one to make sure you are paid what you deserve.